dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 Clone the fork to a local repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Copy the source code to the directory where the user will be working.
+* Copy the source code to the working directory.

 * Change directories to a working directory.
 From the command line, enter the following: